 - My manager cares about me as a person

-- My manager shows a genuine interest in your career goals
+- My manager shows a genuine interest in my career goals

 - When I approach my manager with a problem, I trust that they will listen